Air Force ROTC Overview

 Detachment 675, University of Oklahoma

-Since 1952, Air Force ROTC Detachment 675 has been training high-quality future Air Force leaders.
-Some of the best and brightest University of Oklahoma (OU) students have completed the Air Force ROTC program while earning their undergraduate degree, allowing them to commission as officers in the United States Air Force after graduation.
-These graduates have served their country well as pilots, Combat Systems Officers (CSOs), Air Battle Managers (ABMs), engineers, doctors, nurses, weather officers, communications officers, acquisition managers, language specialists, etc. Today, this tradition continues on at the University of Oklahoma.
+Since 1952, Air Force ROTC Detachment 675 has trained high-quality future Air Force leaders.
+Some of the best and brightest University of Oklahoma (OU) students have completed the Air Force ROTC program while earning their undergraduate degrees, allowing them to commission as United States Air Force officers after graduation.
+These graduates have served their country well as pilots, Combat Systems Officers (CSOs), Air Battle Managers (ABMs), engineers, doctors, nurses, weather officers, communications officers, acquisition managers, language specialists, etc. Today, this tradition continues at the University of Oklahoma.
 If you enroll in AFROTC at Det 675, you will become a part of this long-standing tradition of excellence!

-Air Force ROTC offers men and women the opportunity to earn a commission as an Air Force officer while completing the requirements of their first bachelor's degree.
-Interested students may join Air Force ROTC during any semester in their first year of college and during the fall semester of their second year of college without any obligation or commitment.
+Air Force ROTC offers men and women the opportunity to earn a commission as an Air Force officer while completing their first bachelor's degree requirements.
+Interested students may join Air Force ROTC during any semester in their first year of college and during the fall semester of their second year without any obligation or commitment.
 Students who are beyond their second year of college may still be eligible to join, depending on how many credits they have remaining before they will earn their degree.
 OU students who complete the entire program will earn a minor in Aerospace Studies.

 The following schools have cross-town agreements with the University of Oklahoma: Rose State College, Oklahoma City Community College (OCCC), Oklahoma Christian University, Oklahoma Baptist University, Oklahoma City University, and the University of Central Oklahoma.